sarzamas/pytest_PageObjectPlaywright_example/Readme.md

 Notice there's no space when declaring the variable, double quotes and NO `/bin/java` at the end of `<PATH>`

-Save changes in file `/etc/environment` (In case nano editor: CTRL+X -> Yes -> Enter)
+Save changes in file `/etc/environment` (In case `nano` editor: CTRL+X -> Yes -> Enter)

-Restart your shell  + .venv for changes to take effect for all future sessions:
+Restart your `shell`  + `.venv` for changes to take effect in all future sessions:
-- Option 1 (preferable) - close PyCharm and logoff/logon Ubuntu
+- option 1 (preferable) - close PyCharm and logoff/logon Ubuntu
-- Option 2 (fuzzy and not really clear how it works with PyCharm):
+- option 2 (fuzzy and not really clear how it works with PyCharm):
-- - reset environment - this only works for the current bash session where you run it, not the .venv inside this session
+- - reset `shell` environment - this only works for the current bash session where you run it, not the .venv inside this session
 ```bash
 . /etc/environment
 ```